 How the Assessment Scores Your Role

-The scoring engine is fully transparent.
-Here's exactly how 78 questions become a ranked list of 25 roles — step by step, verifiable with pencil and paper.
+The full assessment's scoring engine is fully transparent.
+Here's exactly how 90 questions become a ranked list of 23 roles — step by step, verifiable with pencil and paper.

 Three question sections

 The core of the scoring engine.
-64 questions map to one or more roles across five weighted dimensions.
+76 questions map to one or more roles across five equally weighted dimensions.
 Each question uses a 7-point Likert scale (Strongly Disagree → Strongly Agree) or a Yes/No variant with a follow-up enjoyment rating.
+Every role has dedicated anchor questions — including capability items for roles like the Lawyer and the Talent Scout that older versions measured only indirectly.

 Five weighted dimensions